bkrosenz/ml4ils/README.md

 ## Directory Structure

 ### Code
 All simulation scripts are in code/simulate.
 ML training and plotting are in code/pylib.
+Pretrained models and model configurations are in models/.

-Miscellaneous scripts for running the pipeline are in code/shell_scripts/ and pbs/ (NOTE: these contain numerous hard-coded paths and IU HPC-specific programs.)
+Miscellaneous scripts for running the pipeline are in code/shell_scripts/ and pbs/ (NOTE: these may contain hard-coded paths.)

 ### Training Data
 All simulations (parameters, gene trees, inferred trees) are stored in a PostGreSQL database.
 The summary statististics for the subsets of the database used for training/testing are found in data/simulated/.